nossidge/tildeverse/README.md

 To add or edit these tags you can manually alter `data/tildeverse.json`, but I have also created a browser-based GUI to help with this.
 It looks like [this](https://i.imgur.com/WmARw0C.jpg).

-If you run `rake server`, a single-page web app will be created.
+If you run `rackup`, a single-page web app will be created.
 Point your browser to `localhost:4567` and scroll through the sites.
 The tags are displayed as toggle-able buttons on the left-hand side.
 Click the 'save' button to save changes back to the JSON file.

 I appreciate any pull requests regarding changes to these tags.
 2500 websites is a lot to handle, and I'm certain I've made some mistakes.